-Our aim is to give a process fragment definition aiming at well documenting it in order to be used both at system design time and for being reused in storage and assembly hence the main contribution is to lay the foundations for establishing a standard definition of fragment and the related standard documentation also by continuing the work done in the IEEE FIPA Design Process Documentation and Fragmentation working group that already resulted in the standard way of documenting design processes [10].
+Our aim is to give a definition aiming at well documenting the process fragment.
+We pursue a twofold objective: 1) using the fragment at the system design time and 2) reusing in storage and assembly, in so doing we lay the foundations for establishing a standard definition of fragment and the related standard documentation.
+This work is the natural prosecution of the work done by the authors within the IEEE FIPA Design Process Documentation and Fragmentation working group that already resulted in the standard way of documenting design processes [10].